AviatrixSystems/Docs/HowTos/stateful_firewall_faq.rst

 How many rules can be configured on a gateway?
 ------------------------------------------------

 Currently you can configure up to 500 rules on each gateway.
+This limitation is not due to the lack of capacity in the gateways, but is because of the implementation of how rules are sent to the gateways.

 In the next release (5.2), the limitation will be removed.